DishengLL/smaller-granularity-feature-alignment-via-CLIP/readme.md

 ### Abstract
-Leveraging multimodal data, the Visual Language Model(VLM) demonstrated impressive capability of bridging the knowledge in multi-modalities.
+Leveraging multimodal data, the Vision-Language Model(VLM) demonstrated the impressive capability of bridging the knowledge among multi-modalities.
 VLMs like CLIP, Flamingo, and DALL-E, which are trained based on the tremendous amount of data and computational resources show good performance in many different downstream tasks due to the good generalizability.
 However, like a double-edged sword, the generalizability of pre-trained VLMs limits their performance in the customized setting.
-In this project, I try to leverage the prior knowledge in pre-trained VLMs and customize the embedding generation in my general classification task.
-Using the simple contrastive learning method proposed in the report, a robust generalist classifier is available with the deficiency of training data, a ubiquitous context in the biomedical setting.
+In this project, I try to leverage the prior knowledge in pre-trained VLMs and customize the embedding generation for my general classification task.
+Using the simple contrastive learning method proposed in the report, a robust generalist classifier is available with the deficiency of training data, which is a ubiquitous context in the biomedical setting.

 > **A feature representation task.**
-> Currently using the Classification task as a utility task, aiming to build a general disease detecter via chest x-ray.
+> Currently using the Classification task as a utility task, aiming to build a general disease detecter via chest X-ray images.
 > **This project tries to explore the data cooperation between multimodal data -- text and image**, and then improve AI downstream tasks.

 ### Problem Description:
 To alleviate the workload of radiologists, researchers develop algorithms that can automatically classify X-ray images into different classes (corresponding to the existence of different diseases discovered in X-ray images).
-even though, the current SOTA specialist model (customized model for one certain disease) gets very good performance, a generalist model (capable of handling multiple diseases simultaneously) is still weak.
+even though the current SOTA specialist model (customized model for one certain disease) gets very good performance, a generalist model (capable of handling multiple diseases simultaneously) is still weak because of the difficulty of this task and the deficiency of training data.
 In this context, what I want to do is establish an algorithm which capable of detecting multiple diseases from X-ray images.

 ### Challenges:
-To solve this problem, I need to interface 2 main challenges
+To solve this problem, I need to confront 2 main challenges
-1. data scarcity -- clinical data is always scarce due to private code
+1. data scarcity -- clinical data is always scarce due to private code.
+The deficiency of training data limits the generalibil
 2. generalizability -- how can I improve the generalizability of the model to tackle several different diseases

 ### Potential Solutions